The Counterfeit

 That betrayal appears in patterns:

-This is why the test of time matters.
-Counterfeit religion often survives by short-term appearances.
-It looks plausible to souls willing to ignore duration.
-But when measured against centuries of Catholic belief, worship, and law, the contradiction emerges.
+This is why time is a mercy for souls.
+Counterfeit religion often survives by short-term impressions.
+It looks plausible to those willing to ignore duration.
+But when measured against centuries of Catholic belief, worship, law, and judgment, the contradiction emerges.
 Time strips the mask from novelty.

 The Vatican II antichurch fails the test of continuity precisely where the Church must remain most herself: